 .

-Casualities caused by civil neglect have been much higher than those caused by terrorist acts.
+Casualties caused by civil neglect have been much higher than those caused by terrorist acts.
 Still, it's the latter which catches all the attention, and whatever remedial efforts GoI actually undertakes.
 How much of common sense does it take to ensure proper systems around key pilgrimages, especially the high-altitude ones?
-I remmeber something similar happening in a rally organized by Miss Mayawati years back, we never seem to learn.
+I remember something similar happening in a rally organised by Miss Mayawati years back, we never seem to learn.

 .

-Naina Devi episode is not the first in the list, and sadfully won't be the last.
-Still, we would be more concerned about the terrorist acts allegedly perpetuated by forces from across the border over which we do not have a direct control, when perfect ingredients of tragedy are already there within our borders, something which GoI should (and could) have addressed long back.
+Naina Devi episode is not the first in the list, and sadly won't be the last.
+Still, we would be more concerned about the terrorist acts perpetuated by forces from across the border over which we do not have a direct control, when perfect ingredients of equally horrible tragedies are already there within our borders, something which GoI should (and could) have addressed long back.